nilesh-tawari/ChronQC/docs/run_chronqc.rst

 ..

 The types of created plots and their properties are specified in "config.json" file.
-For details on creating the config file visit `documentation. <http://chronqc.readthedocs.io/en/latest/plots/plot_options.html>`__
+For details on creating the `config . <http://chronqc.readthedocs.io/en/latest/run_chronqc.html#chronqc-config-files>`__ file visit `documentation. <http://chronqc.readthedocs.io/en/latest/plots/plot_options.html>`__
 Interactive html report is created under ``chronqc_output`` directory

 Using the output of MultiQC
 ---------------------------

-**Creating ChronQC database and plots**
+**1. Creating ChronQC database and plots**

 For creating ChronQC database and plots, see the example below.
 This example demonstrates generating a ChronQC database and creating ChronQC graphs using the database.